KIDS AND THE NEWS

 Christopher is 21– and they were allowed to watch as much TV news and

-information anytime they wanted,” says the anchor.
+information as possible,” says the anchor.
 A firm believer in

 kids understanding the world around them, he adapted his bestselling book,

-The Century, for children ages 10 and older in The Century for Young People.
+The Century, for children ages ten and older in The Century for Young People.

 thought about it many times.
 I used to worry about my kids’ exposure to

 violence and overt sex in the movies.
-Like most parents, I found that although
+Like most parents, although

 they were exposed to violence sooner than I would have liked, I don’t feel

-they’ve been affected by it.
+they’ve been affected.
 The jury’s still out on the sex.